HackYourFuture/JavaScript1/fundamentals/this.md

                      //     ▶︎ Window {postMessage: f, ...}
 ```

-Accessing the global context through `this` (accidentally on or on purpose) is never a good idea, especially when it comes to forgetting to declare a variable.
-The designers of JavaScript recognised this as an issue and provided the `'use strict'` option in ES5 to remedy the issue.
+Accessing the global context through `this` (accidentally or on purpose) is never a good idea, especially when it comes to forgetting to declare a variable.
+The designers of JavaScript recognised this as an issue and provided the `'use strict'` option in ES5 as a remedy.

 More info on MDN: [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

 ## Function invocation through the `call` method

-When you call a regular function by specifying its name followed by zero or more arguments enclosed within parentheses, the JavaScript engine actually invokes the `call` method that exists on every function (yes, functions are actually a special type of JavaScript objects).
-The code snippet show how a regular function is invoked behind the scenes by the JavaScript engine, setting the `this` value (the first argument of the `call` method) to `undefined`.
+When you call a regular function by specifying its name followed by zero or more arguments enclosed within parentheses, the JavaScript engine in fact invokes the `call` method that exists on every function (yes, a function is actually a special type of JavaScript object).
+The code snippet below shows how a regular function is invoked behind the scenes by the JavaScript engine, setting the `this` value (the first argument of the `call` method) to `undefined`.

 ```js
 'use strict';